The representation of an IPv4 address in the DNS system.

 Unique systems of numbering or encoding used by a protocols that must be consistently applied for the protocols to be interoperable.
-The global unique assignment of protocol parameters is the task of IANA.
+The global unique assignment of protocol parameters is a service we provide.

-An individual protocol parameter registry managed by IANA, usually tied to a specific Internet standard.
+An individual protocol parameter registry managed by us, usually tied to a specific Internet standard.

 The representation of a IP address to domain name mapping in the DNS system.

 A domain name server configured to perform DNS lookups on behalf of other computers.
 This is often configured at corporate network boundaries and ISPs for their network customers to use.
 As an individual domain name lookup can often involve multiple queries to different servers, these name servers do these iterative lookups and only provide back to the computer the final answer.
 They are often combined with the functions of a caching name server to improve network performance, and therefore are also known as caching resolvers.